-San Antonio (/ˌsæn ænˈtoʊnioʊ/; from Spanish, "Saint Anthony"), officially the City of San Antonio, is the seventh-most populous city in the United States, and the second-most populous city in both Texas and the Southern United States, with more than 1.
+San Antonio (/ˌsæn ænˈtoʊnioʊ/; from Spanish, "Saint Anthony," Spanish pronunciation: [sã. n‿ãn̪ˈt̪o. njo]), officially the City of San Antonio, is the seventh-most populous city in the United States, and the second-most populous city in both Texas and the Southern United States, with more than 1.
 5 million residents.
-"San Antonio" ranks second worldwide on the List of popular place names.
 Founded as a Spanish mission and colonial outpost in 1718, the city became the first chartered civil settlement in present-day Texas in 1731.
 The area was still part of the Spanish Empire, and later of the Mexican Republic.
-Today it is the state's oldest municipality.
-The city of San Antonio celebrated its 300th anniversary on May 1, 2018.
+It is the state's oldest municipality, having celebrated its 300th anniversary on May 1, 2018.